creatorpanda/CommandAndConquerSameKeyFix/README.md

 - *[**u/r3dh4ck3r**](https://www.reddit.com/user/r3dh4ck3r/) for helping me troubleshoot Steam's Kane's Wrath.*
 - *CaptainRicky3 and Infinox for beta testing GPG2.0.*

+*The sole, humble purpose of the GeneralPandaGenerator versions and registry scripts is to make multiplayer accessible to original, paid versions of the games.
+I **do NOT** use, support, or encourage cracking or pirating games in any way!
+Please use the contents of this repository responsibly!
+The End User **shall NOT** alter the provided content but only use the content as is!
+To share this content, please direct others to this safe repository!
+Finally, despite all sufficient testing of the content provided, proving the safe and smooth operation, usage of such is under the responsibility of the End User.
+I am **not responsible** for damage done to the End User's machines.*

 ---
 General Panda Generator1.0 (deprecated)

 ![GeneralPandaGeneratorVT](https://github.com/creatorpanda/CommandAndConquerSameKeyFix/blob/main/Pictures/GeneralPandaGeneratorVT.png)\
 Perfect VT Score!
 [Click here](https://www.virustotal.com/gui/file/04c40f2a4ac3ea6814654dbb3073a57239145a444c39f9cfd7a3f6a385a13a45?nocache=1) for additional information.
 ---
 #### 21/10/2022 UPDATE!!
 PLEASE READ!!
 **After noticing that many people needed these scripts, I created a safe, simple, and tiny program that does better than the bland scripts!**